CarinaMorroni/MECH-103-Arduino-Labs/README.md

 # MECH 103 Arduino Labs
-*These are Labs that I completed in the MECH 103, Introduction to Mechanical Engineering class, at Colorado State University, unsing an arduino.*
+*These are labs that I completed in the MECH 103, Introduction to Mechanical Engineering class, at Colorado State University, unsing an arduino.*

 ## Repository Contents
 * Lab 6: Using the Arduino to write in Morse Code